Rwiron/Note_app/README.md

 run-time environment for javascript outside a browser. when you install node it ship with NPN (Node package manager)

-npy # Initializing a node packet
+# Initializing a node packet